rccordell/feeling-responsive/pages/pages-root-folder/index.md

   Practicum Student: <a href="mailto:medina.d@husky.neu.edu" target="_blank">David Medina</a>
   <hr>'
   image: 4917215160_85bfa9e75c_b-302x182.jpg

+widget3:
+  title: "Assignments"
+  url: '/assignments/'
+  video: '<div class="flex-video">
+        <iframe height="302" width="302" src="/images/zoetrope.m4v" frameborder="0" allowfullscreen></iframe>
+        </div>'
+  text: 'Technologies of Text is an experiential, lab-based course.
+Students complete a wide range of assignments from setting type on a letterpress printer to coding a literary bot in the R programming language (and much more in between).
+The assignments in ToT will ask students to engage consciously with media and its many messages through writing & hands-on experimentation…'

 #
 # Use the call for action to show a button on the frontpage